 Sometimes it takes moments like this, to really look back at the year and what it’s brought, to be truly grateful for all of the adventures that we’ve managed to cram into a brief 365 days.
 If you would have told me 10 years ago, that I’d be able to visit South Africa and the BVI in a single year, I would have never believed it.
 I look back at all of the places that we’ve been this year alone, and know that the child in me wouldn’t have believed I could have seen this many amazing places in an entire lifetime, much less in a single year.
 I am so, so grateful for this life that we’ve created – it’s kind of amazing to be living the life of your dreams.

-Shannon Kircher is the founder and editor of The Wanderlust Effect, formerly The Traveling Scholar.
+Shannon Kircher is the founder and editor of The Wanderlust Effect.
 Founded in 2009, she has continued to document her international escapes as an expat in Europe and the Caribbean.
-She is a former resident of London and San Francisco and now calls the island of Anguilla home.
-In addition to The Wanderlust Effect, Shannon is the Director of Marketing for the Frangipani Beach Resort.
+Additionally, Shannon is the founder of Compass & Vine, a luxury boutique travel design firm, and is the Director of Marketing for the Frangipani Beach Resort.
 Shannon holds an MSc in Social Policy and Development from the London School of Economics and is a current candidate for WSET Level 3 in Wines & Spirits.